GoogleCloudPlatform/magic-modules/docs/content/docs/getting-started/use-built-provider.md

 }
 ```

 Edit the file to replace `<REPLACE-ME>` with the output you saved from the first `echo` command, making sure to keep `\bin` at the end of the path.
 The full path is required and environment variables cannot be used.
-For example, `C:\Users\JohnDoe\go\bin` is a valid path for a user called `JohnDoe`.
+For example, `C:\Users\MyUserName\go\bin` is a valid path for a user called `MyUserName`.

 Finally, save the file.